google/clspv/docs/OpenCLCOnVulkan.md

 Take a closer look at the hexadecimal bytes in the example.
 They are:

 - `61`: ASCII character 'a'
-- `000000`: zero padding to satisfy alignment for the float value
+- `000000`: zero padding to satisfy alignment for the 32-bit integer value that follows
-- `cdab3412`: the value 0x1234abcd` in little-endian format
+- `cdab3412`: the integer value `0x1234abcd` in little-endian format
 - `0000803f`: the float value 1.0
 - `62`: ASCII character 'b'
-- `000000`: zero padding to satisfy alignment for the float value
+- `000000`: zero padding to satisfy alignment for the 32-bit integer value that follows
-- `ffffffff`: the value 0xffffffff`
+- `ffffffff`: the integer value `0xffffffff`
 - `0000c03f`: the float value 1.5
 - `000000000000000000000000`: 12 zero bytes representing the zero-initialized third Foo value.